GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 The real local development server which you can invoke with Cloud SDK uses complex preliminary initialization, that is absent in appengine-magic (it should be reverse-engineered to appear there).
-So, there are some missing features, such as services or BlobStore API ([Cloud Storage](https://cloud.google.com/storage/) is recommended by Google instead of it, anyway).
-Use the server from Cloud SDK for production-grade testing.
+So, there are some missing features, such as services or BlobStore ([Cloud Storage](https://cloud.google.com/storage/) is recommended by Google instead of it, anyway).
+Use the local server from Cloud SDK for production-grade testing.

 #### appengine-magic lacks modern Google APIs